pacmaninbw/VMWithEditor/README.md

 ## Unit Tests
 Unit tests have been developed or are being developed as stand alone programs for each major portion of the program, there will also be a unit test to run all of the portions of the code together.
 The unit tests are not currently utilizing any unit test framework.
  - Command Console unit test
- - Lexical Analyzer unit test (Completed)
+ - Lexical Analyzer unit test (Completed and code reviewed)
  - Parser unit test (Completed ready for review).
  - File input and output unit test
  - Editor Console unit test